 4. Adapting the Council Tax system.

-We can easily apply the same approach as the original Council Tax banding, which put simply was as follows:
+To get the ball rolling, we could apply the same approach as the original Council Tax banding, which was as follows:

 Step 1: Each council works out what it wants/needs to spend and subtracts its central government grants to give a small balancing figure to be collected in Council Tax.